zuozhenggh/learning-library/analytics-library/oac-ctd/lab5-adding-more-datasets/adding-more-datasets.md

 ![](images/8_add_match.png " ")

 Join of these files are between “Provider Name” = “Vendor” and “Provider Country” = “Destination Country_ISO3” because a hotel chain might have the same name in different countries.
-1. Click on the small down arrow to expand the list of columns of the first data set
-2. Click “Provider Name”
+1. Click on the small down arrow to expand the list of columns of the first data set and Click “Provider Name”

 ![](images/9_select_provider_field.png " ")